iltuoconsulenteit/DocCropper/README.md

-Signature functionality is split into three plugins under `plugins/` and each may be enabled individually using the `DOCROPPER_ENABLE_*` variables or the matching keys in `settings.json`:
+Signature functionality is split into three plugins under `plugins/` and each may be enabled individually using the `DOCROPPER_ENABLE_*` variables or the matching keys in `settings.json`.
+Every plugin also supports a `DOCROPPER_<NAME>_DEV_ONLY` flag (or `<name>_dev_only` setting) so unfinished features remain visible only to developer licenses until promoted.
+Development builds ship with all plugins enabled, letting developer licenses test new modules without manual configuration.

+Plugins include:
-`sign` for local page stamping, `mobilesign` for signing from a smartphone and `remotesign` for Docuseal or other external services.
+`sign` for local page stamping, `mobilesign` for signing from a smartphone, `docuseal` for uploading PDFs to a Docuseal instance, and `remotesign` for external command based signing.
 The Free edition only allows stamping one page with the `sign` plugin, while Pro removes this limit.
 `mobilesign` is an add-on for Pro users and included in the Full edition.
 The mobile signing page includes a disclaimer that DocCropper and its authors accept no liability for illegal use.
 After scanning the QR code the phone fetches all